techworkersco/techworkersco.github.io/_drafts/template.md

 >
 > Another blurb highlighting something less known/underrepresented in the Bay Area or US.
 >
-> A longer blurb with commentary about “What this all means” (our analysis),
+> A longer blurb with commentary about "What this all means" (our analysis),
 > and ideally with take-aways that would-be allies can use (not quite a call to action)

 ## In The News